Digital-Defense-Institute/lc-detectionforge/README.md

 ## Architecture

-DetectionForge is built as a modern Vue.js Single Page Application (SPA) with:
+DetectionForge is built as a modern Progressive Web Application (PWA) with:

 - **Vue 3 + TypeScript**: Modern reactive framework with type safety
 - **Vite**: Fast build tool and development server
+- **PWA Support**: Installable as a standalone app with enhanced performance
 - **Pinia**: State management for global application state
 - **Vue Router**: Client-side routing for seamless navigation
 - **CodeMirror 6**: Advanced code editor with YAML syntax highlighting, autocompletion, and smart editing